 The fostering process has several stages and you can ask questions at any point of the process to help you decide if fostering is right for you.
 We’ll be with you every step of the way.

-The first stage of the fostering process is to contact us by phone, in writing, by email or via our website to make an initial enquiry about fostering in Scotland.
+The first stage of the foster care process is to contact us by phone, in writing, by email or via our website to make an initial enquiry about fostering in Scotland.
 You can ask us questions about what fostering entails in order to help you decide if fostering is right for you.

 If you feel that you would like to find out more about fostering we will send you some information about fostering through us as well as a short Initial Enquiry Form.

 Once you receive this information you can call us or send us an email if you have any more questions about fostering.
 We are always happy to speak to you to help you decide if becoming a foster care is right for you.

 Then if you’re still interested in fostering, please complete and return the Initial Enquiry Form to us so that we can arrange for a social worker to visit you in your home.

 Again, you can ask any questions you like to help you get a better understanding of fostering and if it’s right for you.

 Please be as honest as possible with us at this point so that we can be clear with you about what the challenges will be.

 We will tell you about the kinds of children and young people who need foster care homes.
 We will also ask you about your motivation and expectations.

 Our job is to give you a lot of information about foster care, particularly about the sorts of children or young people who are in the local authority care system and who we need foster care families for.